yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 engaging user experiences on the web, so we cannot wean ourselves off it completely.

 What's the middle ground?
-How can we enable performant JS experiences?
+How can we enable performant JavaScript experiences?
 Advice here actually varies, depending on the role of JavaScript in your web app.

 [cost_js]: https://medium.com/dev-channel/the-cost-of-javascript-84009f51e99e

-### JS Enhanced experience - AKA Progressive Enhancement
+### JavaScript Enhanced experience - AKA Progressive Enhancement
 Earlier we talked about the advantages of HTML as a streaming format.
 This might be considered an old-school opinion, but to create the highest-performing web experience, it is often